 Above: Mural in the Sala Paolina of the Paul V Gallery in the Vatican and extract from extreme left side (on right here), showing the two Irish Princes, Hugh O'Neill, Earl of Tyrone, and Rory O'Donnell, Earl of Tyrconnell, on 29 May 1608, at the Canonisation of Santa Francesca Romana by Pope Paul V.

 Genealogically certified as of direct patrilineal descent from the last family to rule as the undisputed dynasty of Kings, Princes, and Earls of Tyrconnell, being descended from the eldest heir thereof who served as Seneschal of Tyrconnell and Sheriff of Donegal until assassinated on the Feast of the Holy Cross, 14 September 1590.
 Also related through a maternal line as second cousin thrice removed of the late Cardinal Patrick O'Donnell.
 Descended through mixed ancestry from Walter de Lacy, 2nd Lord of Meath and 1st Lord of Fingal.
 Titles registered in Ireland.
+Francis O'Donnell, holding by inheritance from his late father, has been gazetted in The Gazette, the official public record in London, England, as Lord O'Donnell of Fingal.
 Listed by the British Government as Lord O'Donnell of Fingal in his capacity as Trustee of a British charity (No. 1173608; company number 09958251)

 The social utility of intangible cultural heritage